Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Test on log-linear regression

 For \mlmethod\ and \ksmethod, we need to estimate the joint distribution of intrinsic values and uncertainty levels, $p(x, \err{x})$, from the observed data $(\obs{x}, \err{x})$.
-This step also uses 10,000 data points.
-We employ the NF package {\tt PZFlow} developed by \cite{Crenshaw2024, pzflow}, and customize it for implementing the approach detailed in \autoref{sec:intro_method}.
-The hyperparameters are tuned based on the results of \tdks\ between the generated dataset $(\obs[,\rm gen]{x}, \err[,\rm gen]{x})$ and the observed dataset $(\obs{x}, \err{x})$.
+This step also uses 3,000 data points.
+We employ the NF package \pzflow\ developed by \cite{Crenshaw2024, pzflow}, and customize it for implementing the approach detailed in \autoref{sec:intro_method}.
+We introduce two techniques to accelerate the convergence of NF training\footnote{These two techniques accelerate convergence but do not affect final performance.}.
+Firstly, we fix the first layer of the NF as $u = h(x / {\rm MEDIAN}(x)), v = h(\err{x} / {\rm MEDIAN}(\err{x}))$, where $h(x) = \log(x + 1)$ if $x > 0$, and $h(x) = x$ otherwise.
+Secondly, prior to optimizing \autoref{eq:NF_like}, we pre-train the NF on $(x_{\rm shrunk}, \err{x})$ for 200 epochs.
+We use the {\tt adam} optimizer with a learning rate of $3 \times 10^{-3}$.
+We employ the {\tt RollingSplineCoupling} bijector from \pzflow\ with 2 layers and 16 bins.
+The batch size equals the number of training samples, and training halts if the loss does not decrease for 10 epochs.
 The fitting of $p(y, \err{y})$ follows the same approach.
+In the majority of cases ($> 95 \%$), this setting yields an NF with a p-value of the \tdks\ between the generated dataset $(\obs[,\rm gen]{x}, \err[,\rm gen]{x})$ and observed dataset $(\obs{x}, \err{x})$ larger than $3 \times 10^{-3}$.
+For the cases where the \tdks\ fails, we manually tune the NF hyperparameters to pass the test.